oramirez13/NovaBank/README.md

-# malware-1 — Phishing & Malware Awareness Project
+# NovaBank - Phishing & Malware Awareness Project

 > ⚠️ **EDUCATIONAL PURPOSE ONLY**
 > This project is a **fictional simulation** created exclusively for academic and educational purposes.